Hertford County, North Carolina: Economy

 Hertford County benefits from a larger industrial presence than some of its neighboring counties.
 Several large employers are located in Hertford County, including a privately run federal prison, Chowan University, a Nucor steel mill, several Perdue poultry processing facilities, an aluminum extrusion facility in Winton, and a lumber-processing facility in Ahoskie.
 These industries, combined with a typical range of local retail, restaurant and service businesses, combine to give Hertford County one of the lowest unemployment rates in Northeastern North Carolina.
 The larger area has historically lagged behind the rest of the state in terms of economic development.

 Education

-Hertford County Public Schools has seven schools ranging from pre-kindergarten to twelfth grade.
+Hertford County Public Schools, the sole school district covering the county, has seven schools ranging from pre-kindergarten to twelfth grade.
 These include three high schools (the main high school being Hertford County High School), one middle school, and three elementary schools.
 The North Carolina Department of Public Instruction rated the county school system as "low-performing" for the 2021–2022 school year.